ArnaudRinquin/Chrono.js/README.md

 chrono.minutes = -10; //3h50min12sec (= 4h-10min12sec)
 chrono.seconds = 62; //3h51min2sec (=3h50min62sec)
 ```

+## Accessing remaining seconds, minutes, hours until maxTicks
+You can access these values through the follwoing read-only attributes:

+* secondsToMax
+* minutesToMax
+* hoursToMax

+They will be undefined if maxTick is not set.

 # Chrono.js is optimized
 Chrono.js will compute elapsed time (seconds, minutes, hours) only on access.
 This optimization is only available on ECMA5 compliant env (use of Object.defineProperty).
 You may want to use a polyfill to enjoy this feature.